Paulmicha/common-web-tools/docs/about/patterns.md

 The general principle is : *file structure* should indicate `subject` + `intent`.

-Folders are used to imbricate tasks (actions) by subject first, then action and/or fact(s) and/or preset(s) and/or [semver convention](https://semver.org/) are used to name files where appropriate.
+Folders are used to imbricate tasks by subject first, then action and/or fact(s) and/or preset(s) and/or [semver convention](https://semver.org/) are used to name files where appropriate.
 See [environment settings](https://paulmicha.github.io/common-web-tools/about/environment-settings.html) and [alter / extend](https://paulmicha.github.io/common-web-tools/about/alter_extend.html).

 TODO (missing documentation) For filenames syntax, see conventions / **double extension pattern**.

 Given CWT's minimalist ambition, dir/file naming could be just a principle not strictly followed.

+TODO (missing documentation) see *Recursion (flexibility in lookup paths)*.

 The only pattern is depth level : **deeper = more specific**.